Phulhar

-Phulhar is an ancient historical site in Madhubani district of Mithila region of Bihar, India.
-It is the place where Lord Rama and Goddess Sita first time met.
-It was a flower garden of King Janaka of Mithila.
-A temple of the Hindu goddess Bhagwati known as Girija Sthan is situated there.
-This place is mentioned in many Hindu texts of the ancient India.
+Phulhar is a village in Madhubani district of the state of Bihar, India.
+Phulhar is known for first meeting place between Lord Rama and Goddess Sita.
+It is also believed to be a flower garden belonging to King Janaka of Mithila.
+A temple of the Hindu goddess Bhagwati known as Girija Sthan is situated in this village.
+This location is referenced in numerous ancient Indian Hindu religious texts.
 This place has been recognised by the Government of Bihar in 2020 as tourist centre for Hindu pilgrims.
-This place is related to Lord Rama.
-It has been identified as one of locations in the Ramayana circuit.
-The chief minister Nitish Kumar has announced to develop it as a tourist destination during his Pragati Yatra on 12 January 2025 in the region of the Madhubani district.
-The government has sanctioned 31 crore 13 lakh and 55 thousand rupees for the development.
-The fund will be used for beautification and modernization of the ancient Bagh Tarag Pushpavatika and the campus of Girija Devi Mandir.
+This place is related to Lord Rama and has been identified as one of the locations in the Ramayana circuit.
+The, then Chief Minister of Bihar, Nitish Kumar has announced to develop this place as a tourist destination during his Pragati Yatra on 12 January 2025.
+The government has sanctioned 31 crore 13 lakh and 55 thousand rupees as a development fund, which will be used for beautification and modernization of the ancient Bagh Tarag Pushpavatika and the campus of Girija Devi Mandir.